London Borough of Ealing: London Fire Brigade

 There are four fire stations within the London Borough of Ealing.
 Southall and Northolt have similar-sized station grounds and both house two pumping appliances.
 Southall attended some 700 incidents more than their Northolt counterparts in 2006/07.
 Ealing, with two pumping appliances, and Acton, one pump and two fire investigation units, are the other two appliances in the area.
 The ward of Northfield had over forty malicious calls made from it, more than twice as many as any other ward within Ealing.

 Education

 Ealing has a total of 91 state-run schools and nurseries.
 There are 13 high schools under the domain of the local education authority, 12 of which are either comprehensive, foundation or voluntary-aided, and one city academy.

-A number of successful independent schools, including St Benedict's School (co-ed), the Barbara Speake Stage School (co-ed, ages 4–16), St Augustine's Priory (girls) and Notting Hill and Ealing High School (girls), are also located within the borough.

-The Japanese School in London is a Japanese international school in Acton.
+The borough also has a number of independent schools.